techotron/aws-cheatsheet/README.md

 # aws-cheatsheet
-A place for revise AWS things
+A place for revising AWS things

 TODO:
 - Connect frontend to backend (display simple message on frontend which has been fetched from backend)